15.1 – Monsoon blues

 - Mentha Oil

-Of all these agri commodities, I’d recommend you trade Cardamom and Mentha Oil, simply because the liquidity reasons.
+Of all these agri commodities, I’d recommend you trade Cardamom and Mentha Oil, simply because of the liquidity reasons.

 Let’s discuss these two commodities.
 Also, note that agri commodities (especially the Indian agri commodities) are traded till 5:00 PM.